What Is the Life Expectancy for Mesothelioma?

 How long can you live with untreated mesothelioma?

-Some patients may not qualify for life-extending treatment due to the stage of their cancer, and some may choose to forgo treatment.
-Without treatment, mesothelioma patients live an average of 12 months.
+Some patients may not qualify for life-extending treatment due to the stage of their cancer, and others may choose to forgo treatment.

 What happens in the final stages of mesothelioma?